jfnavarro/hla_pipeline/README.md

 **somatic_pipeline.py**
 - nonsyn_SQL_insert.txt (nonsynonymous variants filtered and annotated)
 - all_other_mutations.txt (synonymous variants filtered and annotated)
+- Tumor_GeneCounts_SQL_insert.txt (all the counts of the genes found in the tumor sample if RNA mode is used)
-- GeneCounts_SQL_insert.txt (all the counts of the genes found if RNA mode is used)
+- Normal_GeneCounts_SQL_insert.txt (all the counts of the genes found in the normal sample if RNA mode is used)
 - SQL_Epitopes.txt (all the epitopes for the different isoforms in each variant including the reference and mutated sequences)
+- HLA predictions (Tumor and normal)

 **germline_pipeline.py**
 - nonsyn_SQL_insert.txt (nonsynonymous variants filtered and annotated)
 - all_other_mutations.txt (synonymous variants filtered and annotated)
 - GeneCounts_SQL_insert.txt (all the counts of the genes found if RNA mode is used)
 - SQL_Epitopes.txt (all the epitopes for the different isoforms in each variant including the reference and mutated sequences)
+- HLA predictions

 **merge_resuls.py**
 - overlap_final.txt (all the AND and RNA variants/epitopes collapsed and filtered with useful information)